-If any one of these inputs is active (low or ground), it will impose its speed restriction and control what the most permissive signal indication will be.
-For instance, if the Entry-Limited (EL) input were low while the DCA inputs indicate clear, then the output will be a "Limited to Clear" indication.
-If the DCA inputs indicate Approach, the output will be a "Limited to Stop" indication would be displayed, and if the DCA inputs indicate Danger, a the "Stop" indication would result.
-If more than one Entry input of a group is low, the indication will reflect the most restrictive active speed restriction input.
+If any one of these inputs is active (connected to V-), it will impose its speed restriction and control what the most permissive signal indication will be.
+For instance, if the Entry-Limited (EL) input were active while the DCA inputs indicate clear, then the output will be a "Limited to Clear" indication.
+If the DCA inputs indicate Approach, the output will be a "Limited to Stop" indication would be displayed, and if the DCA inputs indicate Danger, a the "Stop" indication would result, regardless of any of the Entry inputs.
+If more than one Entry input of a group is low, the indication will reflect the most restrictive active input.